nasimbio/bioinfo-blog/content/_index.md

 # Welcome 👋

-Hi, I’m **Nasim Rahmatpour**, a bioinformatics scientist specializing in single-cell, spatial, and multi-omic data analysis.
+Hi, I’m **Nasim**, a bioinformatics scientist working on single-cell, spatial, and multi-omic data analysis.

 I use this blog to document the topics I’m learning and working on.